 Diversity: NEIU values the inclusion of a broad spectrum of students, staff, and faculty in the life of the University.
 We celebrate and foster global perspectives.
 We encourage the open and respectful expression of ideas and differences in thoughts, experiences, and opinions.

-Community: As a commuter institution, NEIU has a special obligation to provide an environment that is supportive, nurturing, and participatory.
+Community: NEIU strives to provide an environment that is supportive, nurturing, and participatory.
 Such an environment is characterized by civility, fostering humanity and engagement, and creates a sense of community through inclusion, mutual respect, and empowerment.
 NEIU values our metropolitan setting as a laboratory for learning, and we foster partnerships for learning, research, and service throughout this dynamic region to promote the public good.

 Empowerment Through Learning: NEIU is dedicated to creating a culture that provides life-long learning opportunities for all members of the University community.
-We are especially committed to transforming students’ lives by engaging them in an educational experience that empowers them to graduate with the skills and knowledge to become effective leaders and citizens in their personal and professional lives.
+We are especially committed to transforming students’ lives by engaging them in an educational experience that empowers them to graduate with the skills and knowledge to effectively participate and lead in personal, professional and civic realms.

 NOTE: Use these facts as needed in correspondence or publications.
 Please be aware that some of these facts will change over time, so please routinely check for updates before publishing your material.

-- A fully accredited public university serving approximately 10,000 students in the Chicago area with an affordable, high-quality academic experience
+- A fully accredited public university serving more than 5,700 students in the Chicago area with an affordable, high-quality academic experience

 - A population richly diverse in ethnicity, culture, age and language

 - Faculty who are dedicated to excellence in instruction, research and public service

 - More than 80 undergraduate and graduate programs in the arts, sciences, education and business

 - A leader in the development of special programs for adult learners and innovative non-traditional education alternatives